-6.8.
+6.9.
 Fees

-Nothing in these Rules and Regulations shall be construed as granting any Commercial Vehicle Operator the right to operate at the Airport without first obtaining a Commercial Vehicle Permit and without paying the fees which may be established and assessed by the TTAD.
+Nothing in these Rules and Regulations shall be construed as granting any Commercial Vehicle Operator the right to operate at the Airport without first obtaining a Commercial Operating Permit and meeting all other requirements and without paying the fees which may be established and assessed by the TTAD.